15 Reasons to Include Nori in Your Diet (the Seaweed Superfood)

 Nori has one of the most diverse nutritional profiles of any food, containing numerous nutrients present in human blood!
 Seaweed is good in regulating and purifying our blood because its chemical composition is so similar to that of human blood plasma.
 Calcium, copper, magnesium, iron, manganese, potassium, phosphorus, selenium, zinc, and more are all found in Nori.

-Vitamin C is found in 39 mg per 100 g of fresh nori seaweed, or 65 percent of the daily required amount.
+Vitamin C is found in 39 mg per 100 g of fresh nori seaweed or 65 percent of the daily required amount.
 Drying and toasting, on the other hand, drastically diminishes its shelf life.
 Vitamin C is a potent antioxidant that aids in the development of resistance to pathogenic agents and the scavenging of damaging oxygen-free radicals.

 Vitamin A is abundant in Nori and other red algae.
 Incredibly, 100 g of fresh, raw Nori contains 5,202 IU of vitamin A or 1734 percent of the daily required amount.
 Vitamin A is also necessary for keeping healthy mucosa and skin, as well as for night vision.
 Natural vegetables and fruits high in vitamin A and flavonoids have also been shown to protect the body against lung and mouth malignancies.